carmengmz/circRNA/src/README.md

        'Positive' Class : coronary

 ```
+Same results have been obtained with Random Forest and Extreme machine Learning Classification models.
+A tuned script with the example can be found in  [Coronary-Classify.Rmd](https://github.com/carmengmz/circRNA/blob/master/example/Coronary-Classify.Rmd) and the output report can be viewed on-line in [Coronary-Classify.html](https://carmengmz.github.io/circRNA/example/Coronary-Classify.html)

 In conclusion, we have been able to discriminate between samples of patients with coronary heart disease and healthy people with 100% accuracy.
 These same results have been obtained for colorectal and hepatocellular cancer.
 For pancreatic cancer we get an AUC=0.8333.

 This result shows that circRNAs present in exosomes of human peripheral blood are expressed so differently for healthy people and people with various diseases, that allows classification by machine learning with 100% accuracy.

-You can find a tuned script for our example in [Coronary-Classify.Rmd](https://github.com/carmengmz/circRNA/blob/master/example/Coronary-Classify.Rmd) and the output report can be viewed on-line in [Coronary-Classify.html](https://carmengmz.github.io/circRNA/example/Coronary-Classify.html)

-Also the reports for hepatocellular, colorectal and pacreatic cancer can be found in the [experiment](https://github.com/carmengmz/circRNA/blob/master/experiment) folder.
+The reports for hepatocellular, colorectal and pacreatic cancer can be found in the [experiment](https://github.com/carmengmz/circRNA/blob/master/experiment) folder and online in: .https://carmengmz.github.io/circRNA/example/